digster/canvas/README.md

 ## Features

 - **Live Code Editing**: Edit HTML, CSS, and JavaScript in real-time with Monaco Editor (the same editor that powers VSCode)
+- **Auto-Save**: Your work is automatically saved to browser localStorage as you type
+- **Export/Import**: Save your projects as JSON files and load them later
 - **Resizable Panes**: Drag the borders between panes to adjust their sizes to your preference
 - **Draggable Panels**: Click and drag the grip icon in any panel header to reorder panels
 - **Closable Panels**: Close any panel you don't need with the × button, and reopen it from the header menu